101: The Crawling Eye

 Elvis Presley (1935-1977) was one of the 20th century’s most influential pop musicians and arguably the world’s first rock & roll star.
 Near the end of his life, he was being prescribed a plethora of pills, including pills to wake up and pills to go to sleep.
 In the 1970s, he overdosed several times on barbiturates and other drugs until he finally died from either cardiac arrhythmia or a massive heart attack caused by a host of drug-induced issues in his bathroom.

 Is my pizza ready?
 It’s been over half an hour.

 Domino’s Pizza is a chain of pizza delivery stores located nationwide, founded in 1960.
-Beginning in 1973, they offered the “30-Minute Guarantee,” stating that the pizza would arrive at the specified address within a half-hour or the pizza was free.
+Beginning in 1979, they offered the “30-Minute Guarantee,” stating that the pizza would arrive at the specified address within a half-hour or the pizza was free.
 By the mid-1980s, this was reduced to $3 off.
-In 1993, after paying out nearly $3 million in lawsuits related to accidents caused by speeding Domino’s drivers, the guarantee was dropped.
+In 1993, after paying out millions in lawsuits due to accidents caused by speeding Domino’s drivers, the guarantee was dropped entirely.

 It’s the Noid.